import-ariel/bayes_beats/README.md

 - We compute cosine similarity between the resulting embeddings.

-This combination allows us to focus both on the fidelity of the generated music and its alignment with the intended vibe which is essential in our goal of generating emotionally coherent music from image or text inputs.
+This combination allows us to focus both on the fidelity of the generated music and its alignment with the intended vibe, which is essential in our goal of generating emotionally coherent music from image or text inputs.

 ## Implementation

-Our data pre-processing pipeline and fine tuning were done in the [pipeline folder](/Users/gabrielbarrett/Code/Bayes/Project/bayesian_project/pipeline/ace_data_preprocessing.ipynb).
+Our data pre-processing pipeline and fine-tuning were done in the [pipeline folder](pipeline/ace_data_preprocessing_cleaned.ipynb).

 ### Datasets

 We are utilizing two datasets for our project, one with the labeled images from which users will select and another of music clips for fine-tuning.
-For images, we will be utilizing the 1-Million- Pairs-Image-Caption-Data-Of-General-Scenes dataset, available through Hugging Face.
-We will be using a 504 image sample where each real image contains a jpg and a description of the image which gives “the overall scene of the image, the details within the scene, and the emotions conveyed by the image.”
-Our sample images largely comprise of nature scenes, landscapes, and architecture, which we feel best represent the ‘lofi’ theme we are cultivating in our music samples.
+For images, we will be utilizing the 1-Million-Pairs-Image-Caption-Data-Of-General-Scenes dataset, available through Hugging Face.
+We will be using a 504-image sample where each real image contains a JPG and a description of the image which gives “the overall scene of the image, the details within the scene, and the emotions conveyed by the image.”
+Our sample images largely comprise nature scenes, landscapes, and architecture, which we feel best represent the ‘lofi’ theme we are cultivating in our music samples.

-For music we will be using the MTG-JAMENDO dataset.
-Jamendo ove full audio tracks with 195 tags from and the tracks are available in MP3   which is a     o fine tune.
-The goal is to use the mood tags, which       for a specific track, to fine tune the model to approximate those with
+For music, we will be using the MTG-JAMENDO dataset.
+Jamendo offers full audio tracks with genre, instrument, and mood/theme categories.
+The goal is to use the mood tags, defined for a specific track, to fine tune the model to approximate *human* songs.

 #### Data Preprocessing
 We quickly realized our dataset was over 50GB; to avoid turning this into too much of a Big Data problem, we randomly sampled 284 songs from the dataset and uploaded them in a Google Cloud Storage (GC) bucket.